-Taking a trip to France?
-Our 2021 Disneyland Paris vacation planning guide covers info & tips for visiting, hotel reviews, restaurant recommendations, ride ratings, and theme park itineraries.
+Our 2022 Disneyland Paris vacation planning guide covers info & tips for visiting the theme parks in France, plus hotel reviews, restaurant recommendations, ride ratings, and theme park itineraries.
 It’s up-to-date information and advice, with regular revisions from our visits to DLP and Walt Disney Studios Park.
-(Updated January 17, 2021.)
+(Updated April 12, 2022.)

 Whether you are considering a day at Disneyland Paris–the most popular tourist destination in Europe–as part of a non-Disney trip to France, or are a huge Disney fan planning an international trip for Disneyland Paris, this guide has you covered.
 We will detail everything from hotels to dining, and answer the important question of when is a good time to visit Disneyland Paris?